Do you collect Banstead postcards? Tell us about your collection.

 If you own a collection, or know someone who does, please tell us about it.
 Please also tell us if you have a whole collection or even a handful of local postcards that you might wish to sell.
 Some of the rarer cards could be worth in excess of £35 but £2 to £6 is more normal for the average card.

-The members of the Group are always on the lookout for old local photographs, in any condition.
-Computer software available to the non professionals allows us to restore pictures to a reasonable state.
-This is a recent example of the Wheatsheaf.
+Banstead History members of are always on the lookout for old local photographs, in any condition.
+Computer software available to the non-professionals allows us to restore pictures to a reasonable state.
+See examples below:

-The same garage picture now restored.
-The BHRG member who obtained the picture remembered the garage and his recollections were used to help recover an accurate final picture.
+The BH member who obtained the picture remembered the garage and his recollections were used to help recover an accurate final picture.
 Its not magic, but it does take time and patience!
-Garage picture restored

 The Victoria Public House